-As associate director at the JSGS U of R campus, Kathleen's current research interests focus on digital government, climate policy and energy.
+As director at the JSGS U of R campus, Kathleen's current research interests focus on digital government, climate policy and energy.
 She is currently embarking on a research program looking at the impact of social media on policy processes, the public sector and governance.
 In addition, she is examining the potential of integrated digital strategies (web, mobile, social media) to improve public engagement.
 McNutt regularly facilitates workshops for the school's executive training program.
 Kathleen teaches various public policy courses at the school including policy analysis, advanced policy analysis, program evaluation and gender based analysis.
 She has recently been published in such academic journals as Governance, Energy Policy, Internet and Policy, Journal of Information Technology & Politics, Canadian Public Policy, and Canadian Journal of Political Sciences.

 Phone: (306) 585-4759